Get Adobe Flash player

 Will I be asleep?

 Hypnosis is different than sleep.
 You will generally notice being nicely relaxed and that you go in and out of consciousness.
-Sometimes you are very aware of hearing what is being said and other times you mind wanders off and then you cycle back again.
+Sometimes you are very aware of hearing what is being said and other times your mind wanders off and then you cycle back again.
 You will be touching sleep as you enter the Theta state and becoming more aware again as you move into the Alpha state.
-It is totally normal to hear and not hear what is being said to you and you don’t have to try to pay attention as your unconscious mind does hear everything that is being said.
+It is totally normal to hear and not hear what is being said to you and you do not have to try to pay attention as your unconscious mind does hear everything that is being said.

 Myths about Hypnosis